ExtCore/ExtCore-Docs/getting_started/tutorial_simple.rst

-﻿Walkthrough: Create Simple ExtCore-Based Web Application
+﻿Tutorial: Create Simple ExtCore-Based Web Application
 ========================================================

 We are going to create simple modular and extendable ExtCore-based web application.
 First of all,